aankitasoni/DSA-100_Days_of_Code/README.md

   <a href="https://leetcode.com/problems/check-if-n-and-its-double-exist/">1346.
 Check If N and Its Double Exist</a>

 ### Day 55
+  <a href="https://leetcode.com/problems/base-7/">504.
+Base 7</a>

 ### Day 56
+  <a href="https://leetcode.com/problems/greatest-common-divisor-of-strings/">1071.
+Greatest Common Divisor of Strings</a>

 ### Day 57
  <a href="https://leetcode.com/problems/find-greatest-common-divisor-of-array/">1979.
 Find Greatest Common Divisor of Array</a>